Break Tasks Into Chunks! - An Important Advice I Wish I Knew Sooner

 Hello Fellow Codenewbies 👋

-I'm learning web development as a self-taught for almost 2 years now.
+I've been learning web development as a self-taught for almost two years.

 You must be wondering why it took me that long to create a project 😅